alabou/NMOS-MatroxOnly/NMOS With H.222.0.md

 ##### SDP format-specific parameters

-The SDP file at the `manifest_href` MUST comply with the requirements of RFC 2250 adn RFC 3551.
+The SDP file at the `manifest_href` MUST comply with the requirements of RFC 2250 and RFC 3551.

 An example SDP file is provided in the [Examples](../examples/).